zhousarah/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/mv3-very-high-memory-series.md

 # Mv3 Very High Memory Series

 The Mv3 Very High Memory (VHM) series, powered by 4<sup>th</sup> generation Intel® Xeon® Scalable processors, are the next generation of memory-optimized VM sizes delivering faster performance, lower total cost of ownership and improved resilience to failures compared to previous generation Mv2 VMs.
-The Mv3 VHM sizes offer up to 32TB of memory and 8 GBps throughput to remote storage and provides up to 185 Gbps networking performance with this current VHM generations.
+The Mv3 VHM sizes offer 32TB of memory, up to 8 GBps of throughput for remote storage, and provide up to 185 Gbps of networking performance with the current VHM generation.

 ## Feature support